 - ½ teaspoon fine sea salt

 - 1 egg, slightly beaten

-- 2 ¼ cups tomato sauce, more as desired
+- 2 ¼ cups homemade tomato sauce, or jarred marinara; more as desired

 - Homemade Pasta: If using homemade pasta, roll out pasta sheets on the thinnest, or second to thinnest, setting, cutting them to fit the size of your pan.
 Bring a large stockpot full of salted water to a boil; par-cook the noodles for approximately 30 seconds, until they float.
 Transfer directly to an ice bath, remove, then set them to dry on a tea towel or paper towels.
 Let them rest until ready to assemble the lasagna.
 If using refrigerated pasta sheets or no-boil (oven-ready) dried lasagna noodles, use as directed…generally no need to prep!

 - Pre-heat oven to 375°F. Grease an 8×8 or 9×9 baking dish (glass or ceramic) with softened butter or cooking spray.
 Set aside.

 - Spinach Mixture: In a large skillet, melt butter over medium-high heat.
 Add chopped shallot and let cook for 2-3 minutes.
 Add garlic and continue to cook for 1-2 minutes.
 Season with red pepper flakes, salt, and pepper to taste.
 Add chopped spinach to skillet, stir to coat, and remove from heat as spinach wilts.
 Transfer to a fine-mesh strainer and press to release all liquid from the spinach.
 Set aside to drain and cool.
 See notes below for using frozen spinach.